educatorsRlearners/hugging_face_course/README.md

 |:--:|
 |<b>Image Courtesy of</b> [🤗](https://huggingface.co/course/chapter1/1?fw=pt)|

-Welcome to my repo where I will be keeping my codethrough for HuggingFace's [course](https://huggingface.co/course/chapter0/1?fw=pt) on NLP.
+Welcome to my repo where I will be keeping my codethroughs for HuggingFace's [course](https://huggingface.co/course/chapter0/1?fw=pt) on NLP.

 > _I've never heard of "codethough?"
 What does it mean?_